-- Educated in the BMS behaviour standards and expectations as well as the consequences for any misbehaviour. - Taught their duty to follow this policy and to comply with requests to support and educate others by giving witness accounts or reporting misbehaviour as appropriate and linked to school values. - Expected to respect that decisions about sanctions will be made with care and mitigating circumstances and other details will not be widely shared - Expected NOT to discuss incidents and sanctions either in person or online, understanding that without the full facts this is likely to damage the process and cause additional distress to those involved. - Expected to accept pastoral support, guidance and/or sanction where their behaviour has not met the expected standard. - Asked to contribute in a positive and constructive manner to the shaping of this policy and the systems used by the School.
+- Educated in the BMS behaviour standards and expectations as well as the consequences for any misbehaviour. - Taught their duty to follow this policy and to comply with requests to support and educate others by giving witness accounts or reporting misbehaviour as appropriate and linked to the School Values. - Expected to respect that decisions about sanctions will be made with care and will have considered any mitigating circumstances.
+Other details will not be widely shared. - Expected NOT to discuss incidents and sanctions either in person or online, understanding that without the full facts this is likely to damage the process and cause additional distress to those involved. - Expected to accept pastoral support, guidance and/or sanction where their behaviour has not met the expected standard. - Asked to contribute in a positive and constructive manner to the shaping of this policy and the systems used by the School.